A Tidal Current Speed Forecasting Model based on Multi-Periodicity Learning: Experiment

-The Orkney Islands in the United Kingdom, located in the North Atlantic north of Scotland, are renowned for their abundant tidal energy resources and are known as an "ecological paradise" in the marine energy sector.
+The Orkney Islands in the United Kingdom, located in the North Atlantic north of Scotland, are renowned for their abundant tidal energy resources and are known as an ``ecological paradise'' in the marine energy sector.
 Their unique geographical location provides real marine environmental conditions for the tidal energy test site at the European Marine Energy Centre, including various factors such as tides, ocean currents, and water depth.
 These data are crucial for verifying the performance of tidal energy technology in actual environments.

 The tidal data used in this paper were obtained from \href{https://datashare.ed.ac.uk/handle/10283/4422}{ReDAPT project}, originating from a tidal energy test site near the Fall of Warness on one of the Orkney Islands.
 The location can be seen in Figure \ref{6}.
 The TCS data were collected from four-beam Acoustic Doppler Current Profilers instruments deployed on the seabed gravity mooring frames at the tidal energy test site.

-We select the TCS in the X, Y, and Z directions to perform multi-level forecasting at depths of 22m, 23m, and 24m below sea level.
-The recording span is 7 days, with data collected every 1s.
+The dataset was recorded continuously over a seven-day period with a high-resolution sampling interval of 1~s, allowing for detailed temporal analysis.
+The 1~s sampling interval is particularly important for capturing fine-grained dynamics and turbulent fluctuations inherent in the system.

+The dataset is deliberately designed to support an evaluation of model generalization under distributional variations.
+Specifically, the velocity components along the X, Y, and Z directions are treated as independent forecasting targets to capture direction-dependent tidal flow dynamics.
+In addition, multi-level forecasting is conducted at three different depths (22,m, 23,m, and 24,m below sea level), introducing hydrodynamic variations induced by depth differences.
+These settings expose the model to multiple related but non-identical data distributions, enabling an assessment of whether the learned representations generalize beyond a single channel or a single depth.
+This design allows the proposed method to be evaluated across multiple velocity components and depths within a consistent physical environment, providing a controlled yet non-trivial test of generalization under limited but realistic high-frequency tidal measurements.